jamesrichter/jamesrichter.github.io/_posts/2022-07-29-cracking-the-binding-problem.md

 </p>

 When you’re looking at an object, you generally recognize it because it is a different color, shape, or texture than its surroundings.
 However, if you're learning to separate the visual world into objects, these are less helpful.
 Color and texture distinguish a rose from the leaves of the rosebush, but they don't distinguish the distant mountain from the horizon.
 Shape distinguishes the mountain; in other words, the mountain is shaped differently than the horizon.
-However, if we're trying to discover objects from an image of pixels, we don't yet know which pixels comprise which objects.
+But if we're trying to discover objects from an image of pixels, we don't yet know which pixels comprise which objects.
 So we need a definition of shape that doesn’t preclude that we know which pixels comprise the mountain.

 One property we can get is this:
 1. Objects have their own color, and while those colors can change over time, they generally don’t change very quickly.